wwwwwwzh/Notes/Logs.md

 https://www.perkins.org/laura-bridgman/

 ### Reading The Story of My Life (Helen Keller)
 - > At first, when my teacher told me about a new thing I asked very few questions.
-My ideas were vague, and my vocabulary was inadequate; but as my knowledge of things grew, and I learned more and more words, my field of inquiry broadened, and I would return again and again to the same subject, eager for further information.
-Sometimes a new word revived an image that some earlier experience had engraved on my brain.
+My ideas were vague, and my vocabulary was inadequate; but as my knowledge of things grew, and I learned more and more words, my field of inquiry broadened, and I would return again and again to the same subject, eager for further information. *Sometimes a new word revived an image that some earlier experience had engraved on my brain*.

 ### On Logical and Natural Optimization/Why Our Logical Strategies Coincide Natural Phenomena
 We see tit for tat in animals even when this is also deduced from human analytical thinking.
 We see learning algorithms reach local minima when human also reach local minima with the exact logic i.e. it looks good from where I came from and without an external nudge this will always be the best solution I can see.
 This is because systems have to follow the same physical laws and their high level behaviors have to sometimes follow patterns to satisfy those laws.